About Mammoth Cave Waterfalls

 Further into the cave, we heard some more trickling where there was a tall drop that in hindsight beared a strong resemblance to the drop of Ruby Falls.
 However in this instance, the water was hardly visible and could really only be heard.

-Julie and I did the historical tour to get a good overview of the cave and the parts that made it famous.
-There were other tours that visited other parts of the cave, but I can only speculate if there might be waterfall sights on those tours (or not).
-Yet with that said, it wouldn't surprise us if there were more waterfalls to see on those other tours (especially the sporty spelunking ones) because all underground rivers in this cave drain towards the nearby Green River.
+Julie and I did the historical tour to get a good overview of the cave and the parts the made it famous.
+There were other tours that visited other parts of the cave, but I can only speculate if there might be waterfall sights or not on those tours.
+Yet with that said, it wouldn’t surprise us if there were more waterfalls to see on other tours (especially the sporty spelunking ones) because all underground rivers in this cave drain towards the nearby Green River.

 One thing that impressed us was the size of the cave.
 In addition to large rooms and subway-like corridors, our tour of the cave took two hours!
 Neither of us could recall doing a public cave tour that took this long, and if we couple that with the fact that there were also alternate cave tours of similar duration visiting other parts of the cave, it’s no wonder how this cave got its name.

 We felt it was definitely worth the $12 per person tour fee.